Sudan dismisses Israeli concerns on arms supplies

 On Monday, Iran’s official news agency said the helicopter carrier Khark and destroyer Shahid Naqdi had docked in Sudan bearing a “message of peace and friendship,” triggering speculation the visit was related to the fire.

-The vessels will be open to the public for a full day during their stay from October 28 to 31, state media reported, quoting armed forces spokesman Al-Sawarmi Khalid, adding that Pakistani, Egyptian, Indian and other vessels had made similar visits.
+The vessels will be open to the public for a full day during their stay from Oct.
+28 to 31, state media reported, quoting armed forces spokesman Al-Sawarmi Khalid, adding that Pakistani, Egyptian, Indian and other vessels had made similar visits.
+(Reporting by Alexander Dziadosz; Editing by William Maclean)